 - Research Decodes Ancient Celtic Astronomy Symbols and Links them to Jungian Archetypes

 A legend says yin and yang coexist at the center of the earth. ( CC0)

-Historically, the origins of yin and yang are rather more mundane.
-The earliest evidence of the yin and yang symbols appear on various animal skeletal remains used in China for divination.
+Historically, the origins of yin and yang are more mundane.
+The earliest evidence of the yin yang symbol appears on various animal skeletal remains used in China for divination.
 These oracle bones have been used at least as early as the 14th century BC, but the earliest evidence we have today of yin and yang dates to the 3rd century BC.